- What is the current support level of EDG grant?

 - Can startups apply?

-In general, startups are not eligible for EDG.
+In general, startups are not suitable for EDG.
 They are supported under another programme known as Startup SG.
 For more information, click here for Startup SG’s website.
+However, anecdotally, there are cases in which startups managed to obtain EDG grants.

 - What if I am a one-man show?